meyersbs/SPLAT/README.md

 - - - -
 ## Release Notes
 #### UPDATE
+I plan on adding some new functionality in the coming weeks, including rudimentary support for Praat TextGrids and the ProsodyLab Forced Aligner.

+#### UPDATE
 SPLAT is taking a new direction.
 NLTK, while not maintained too well, is still the best at what it does.
 Since I do not have the background to do everything that NLTK does, I will work on having SPLAT complement NLTK, rather than replace it.

 #### Release 3.0